Daniibooii/giphy-api/README.md

 # Project Description
 This app utilizes Javascript with JQuery to make an AJAX call to GIPHY's API.<br>

-The user should be able to input a gif key word;<br>
-this will generate a fresh button for that user.<br>
-When clicked, the button will pull corresponding gifs to the page.<br>

-The completed assignment is hosted at: https://daniibooii.github.io/giphy-api/<br>
+# How to Use
+First, open up index.html with your favorite browser,<br>
+or access it through: https://daniibooii.github.io/giphy-api/<br>

+Then, you'll be able to click on existing buttons to call relevant .gifs,<br>
+or enter your own key term to generate new buttons.<br>
+Just click to your heart's content.<br>

-# Notes
+## Notes
 <br>

-# Remaining Work
+## Remaining Work
 My CSS file still blank; a bit of extra code needs to be plugged in [see notes within project files].<br>
 Work is 75-80% complete; I hope to finish it soon, or return to it later.<br>